 This policy outlines the responsibility of anyone who works or volunteers at the School to promote and safeguard the mental, emotional, and physical welfare of children.
-Schools and their staff form part of the wider safeguarding system for children, to protect children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Schools and their staff form part of the wider safeguarding system for children, to provide help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 This Policy includes the procedure to be followed:

-- For the management of safeguarding - If a staff member suspects a child is being neglected/abused or at risk of being drawn into extremism, or a student makes a disclosure - If allegations are made of misconduct by staff or volunteer. - For appointing new staff or volunteers, and arranging for visits by non-staff.
+- For the management of safeguarding - If a staff member suspects a child is being neglected, abused or exploited or at risk of being drawn into extremism, or a student makes a disclosure - If allegations are made of misconduct by staff or volunteer. - For appointing new staff or volunteers, and arranging for visits by non-staff.

-The policy has been developed in accordance with Working Together to Safeguard Children (July 2018) (WTSC), Keeping Children Safe in Education (September 2023) (KCSIE), Boarding Schools' National Minimum Standards (2015), Prevent Duty Guidance (April 2021) and FGM Guidelines.
-The policy is reviewed annually in line with KCSIE
+The policy has been developed in accordance with Working Together to Safeguard Children (December 2023) (WTSC), Keeping Children Safe in Education (September 2024) (KCSIE), Boarding Schools' National Minimum Standards (2015), Prevent Duty Guidance (September 2023) and FGM Guidelines.
+The policy is reviewed annually in line with KCSIE induction.

-All staff are required to complete an online safeguarding module prior to commencing their employment and receive comprehensive safeguarding and child protection training as part of their induction.
 Staff are also required to read the relevant sections of KCSIE each year; Annex B (KCSIE) includes sections on Modern Slavery and Child Exploitation.

+All staff are required to complete an online safeguarding module prior to commencing their employment and receive comprehensive safeguarding and child protection training as part of their